tkhobbes/newbooksdb/README.md

 - name: Free text string, the name of the format ("hardcover")
 - fallback: boolean.
 This defines the "default" (or "fallback") format that is used if there is no format given, but also that is used for any books of a format if that format is deleted

+#### Genre

+Model that holds book genres (fantasy, adventure, non-fiction etc).
+Every book can have many genres and every genre can have many books.
+Fields:

+- name: Free text string, the name of the genre ("fantasy")
+- slug: The slug to use in the genre URL

 #### Users

 Model to store user data.
 Fields: